8bytes/HeyXero/README.md

     [Sun, 04 Dec 2011 18:41:11 GMT] INFO Loading scripts from /home/tomb/Development/hubot/src/scripts
     Hubot>

-Then you can interact with hubot-tutorial by typing `hubot help`.
+Then you can interact with hubot by typing `hubot help`.

     hubot> hubot help